Modulations: Musician Bios

 One of the leading lights of the American dance scene, db has been responsible for introducing large numbers of American kids to British forms of electronic dance music.
 Runs sm:)e records

-TAYLOR DEUPREE:
+TAYLOR DEUPREE

 New York producer of ultra synthetic experimental techno and ambient.
 Responsible for projects such as Unit park, seti, futique, prototype 909, human mesh dance, arc, and tiny objects in space.
 Runs a label called 12k.

-KODWO ESHUN:
+KODWO ESHUN

 Contributing writer to the Wire, I-D, The Face, MixMag, and author of the book ‘More Brilliant Than The Sun’.
 Along with Simon Reynolds, the first mainstream journalist to write about jungle and hardcore.